Fancy finally spills the tea about sleeping with Alexx Ekubo after 5 years

 Alexx Ekubo's ex-fiancée Fancy Acholonu finally decided to spill the tea concerning her relationship with the actor as well as the drama that followed.

-Fancy in an interview with popular blogger, Stella Dimoko Korkus opened up on why she broke up with the actor and also on how they both didn't consummate the relationship.
+Fancy in an interview with popular blogger, Stella Dimoko Korkus, opened up on why she broke up with the actor and how they both didn't consummate the relationship.

 Fancy said she had to lie about Alexx's performance

-To the shock of Fancy, she and Alexx dated for five years, and he chose to be celibate with her, months after she broke up with the actor, she met with him where he confessed a lot of things and apologised to her.
+To Fancy's shock, she and Alexx dated for five years, and he chose to be celibate with her.
+Months after she broke up with the actor, she met with him and he confessed a lot of things and apologised to her.

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!